ModelEarth/localsite/start/cloudflare/README.md

 [Create, edit, and delete firewall rules](https://developers.cloudflare.com/firewall/cf-dashboard/create-edit-delete-rules/)

 ### Manage IP Lists
 The free version of CloudFlare allows 1 list to be created per account.
 This list can then be used in each firewall rule to block IP addresses trying to hack the websites.
-This allows you to enter an IP address or IP address range in one place rather than entering it for each website.
+This allows you to enter an IP address or IP address range in one place rather than entering it manually for each website.
 A list will need to be created and maintained for each account in CloudFlare where you want to block IP addresses.

 Create or access the list when creating the firewall rule (see above) or use the following steps to add an IP address to an existing list:
 1. Log in to your Cloudflare account and select your account.